netlify/templates/src/site/template/artisan-static.md

   - PHP
 ---

-An advanced starter template for building a static Jigsaw blog hosted on Netlify with analytics, comments, code highlighting, a contact form, a CMS, and more.
+A starter template for building a static Jigsaw blog hosted on Netlify.

+Comes with code highlighting, share buttons, comments, analytics, a contact form, a CMS, and more.

-This template has extremely minimal CSS.
+This template has extremely minimal HTML, CSS and JavaScript, which makes the code easy to build on top of or replace completely.